 That beating heart that drives the Trilogy is found in the humble and kind hobbits, whom in their non-magical essence and their gentle hearts and simple minds create a familiar link with the reader that guides him through Tolkien's mystical world.

 It's the quiet and tranquil hobbits that lie at the emotional core of the story.
 But it's that same every-man quality of theirs that lies at the very center of this epic and its theme.
-Because of these, we decided it was high time we talked about them in this series.
+Because of these, I decided it was high time I talked about them in this series.

 Well, through every cinematographic tool there is: production design, acting, script... and, of course, costume design.